Current employer obligations (DG)

 Overview

-New legislation to modernise and strengthen Victoria’s dangerous goods laws is currently being considered by Parliament.
+New legislation to modernise and strengthen Victoria’s dangerous goods laws has passed Parliament and is planned to commence in April 2028.

-It is anticipated that the new legislation will commence in April 2028 to give duty holders and industry enough time to implement changes.
+The new DG Transport Act and amendments to the OHS Act are planned to commence in April 2028 to give duty holders and industry time to prepare for the changes.

 - support industry and businesses to meet their obligations